 - Share your own upcycling projects regularly on your social media or join our Facebook Group Upcycle My Stuff – Share My Stuff.
 If you share on Instagram don’t forget to tag us @upcyclemystuff so we can like and comment on your post!

-- Submit a project – we are always on the look out for informative and useful upcycling tutorials and we always give full credit.
+- Submit a project – we are always on the look out for informative and useful upcycling tutorials.

 - Make a point of making or buying upcycled gifts for birthdays and holidays and using those occasions as a subtle way of normalising upcycling and reuse for gifts.
 If you aren’t sure where to start you can check out these guides: DIY Personalised Gift Ideas, Mother’s Day Gifts, Valentine’s Day Gifts, Ultimate Guide to Upcycled Gifts on Etsy, 31 Books about Upcycling.